By Julia Thomas

 Ambiguous Grief and Mourning

 In this type of grieving, the loss is hard to explain or pinpoint.
 This makes it very hard to grieve the loss, as it is not clearly understood.
 However, if these losses build upon each other people are known to burst out crying, have uncontrollable fits, or simply shut down emotionally.

 Delayed Grief and Mourning

 This is the type of grief where a person tells themselves that they do not have time to grieve, that they have more important things to do, and that they do not have the time to grieve now.
-The grief will not come out until a short time later when they finally have time to stop what they are doing, and they will grieve as they are able.
-They may feel that verge of tears feeling while they are at work.
+Their grief will not emerge until later when they finally have time to stop what they are doing and experience their emotions.

 Exaggerated Grief and Mourning

 This is when you have had multiple griefs that have built upon each other such as the loss of a job, the end of a relationship, and the loss of a pet.
 It happens when people suffer many losses and never process the grief.
 With this type of grief, it suddenly comes in with overwhelming feelings of depression

 and sadness.
 The individual suddenly struggles to complete tasks of everyday living.

 This happens when the grief is not processed for so long, when it has been shoved down and ignored.
 It comes out as physical symptoms such as nausea and frequent headaches.
 The longer the grief is not dealt with, the worse the physical ailments.